 It is important to wait before running with baby in a jogging stroller until he or she is a minimum of 8 to 12 months of age.

 Best bang for the buck

 Britax B-Agile 3

-The Britax B-Agile 3 is a lightweight, easy to fold, inexpensive stroller we'd recommend to a friend, especially those on a budget.
+The Britax B-Agile 3 is a lightweight, easy to fold, inexpensive option we'd recommend to a friend, especially those on a budget.
 The B-Agile 3 is a great go-to product for almost any adventure that doesn't include running or off-road terrain.
-Not only did the B-Agile 3 earn multiple awards including Best Value in our Full Size Stroller Review and our Stroller and Car Seat Combo Review, but it also won Top Pick in our Umbrella Stroller Review thanks to its lighter weight and smaller fold.
-It is easy to use, is nice quality, and works well with a variety of infant car seats including the Britax B-Safe 35 that easily clicks in place with included adapters.
-With a seat made for napping, large storage, and giant canopy, the B-Agile 3 offers great comfort and convenience features at an awesome value compared to the competition.
+The B-Agile 3 earned multiple awards including Best Value in our Full-Size Stroller Review and Top Pick in our Umbrella Stroller Review thanks to its lighter weight and smaller fold.
+It is easy to use, nice quality, and easy to fold.
+With a seat made for napping, large storage, and giant canopy, the B-Agile 3 offers great comfort and convenience features that work well for an awesome value compared to the competition.